What This Clause Means

 Independent audits of commercial CAM reconciliations consistently find significant overcharges.
 Common issues: including non-reimbursable expenses (landlord's capital improvements, management fees above agreed caps, leasing commissions); mathematical errors in the allocation calculation; applying the wrong share percentage; including costs for vacant space at 100% rather than grossed-up appropriately; and including costs from prior years in current-year reconciliation.
 Audits typically recover 15–30% of CAM amounts billed, which on a $60,000/year CAM charge means $9,000–$18,000 in potential recoveries.
 The audit right in your lease is a financial asset.

 Most CAM reconciliation provisions include a strict audit deadline — typically 30–90 days from receipt of the annual reconciliation statement.
 After that window closes, your right to dispute the charges is often waived.
 This is a 'gotcha' that catches many tenants: they receive the reconciliation, see a large amount owed, pay it to avoid a default, and then discover the charges were inflated — but the audit window has closed.
-Set a calendar reminder the day you receive any CAM reconciliation.
-If the amount due is significant, engage a lease auditor immediately — they can often identify the largest issues within 2 weeks.
+The common practice is a calendar reminder set the day a CAM reconciliation arrives; for significant amounts due, tenants typically engage a lease auditor immediately — auditors can often identify the largest issues within 2 weeks.

 How to Audit a CAM Reconciliation Statement